 New Mexico workers’ compensation insurance premiums are higher than the national average and continue to increase.
 Insurance company premiums are filed with and approved by the New Mexico Workers’ Compensation Administration.
 The NCCI sets a low rate and a high rate for each New Mexico class code.
 Insurance companies can offer certain discounts and credits to eligible policies.

-Here are some sample base rates (rate per $100 of employer payroll) for New Mexico as of recent years:
+Here are some recent sample base rates (rate per $100 of employer payroll):

 - 0042 Landscaping: $5.81